 In a collision scenario, the trucking company’s response team can collect and document critical physical evidence, interview witnesses, and record statements from their own driver(s) within hours of the crash occurring.
 Furthermore, these response teams are notorious for ambushing injured victims at the scene of the collision – a time where crash victims are typically hurt, disoriented, and confused – or even going as far as to track the victim down at the hospital.
 This approach gives the trucking companies access to all the relevant evidence and witness statements, which puts the victim at an immediate disadvantage.

-This means that if you have been in an accident involving a semi-truck, it is a very good idea to consult a personal injury attorney as soon as possible.
+This means that if you have been in an accident with a commercial vehicle, it is a very good idea to consult a trucking accident attorney as soon as possible.
 You need someone who can start investigating your case before the trucking company has time to put their spin on the facts of the accident.